Imperial Service Troops: Imperial Service Troops in the First World War

 On the eve of war in 1914, twenty-nine Indian states were providing soldiers for the Imperial Service Troops scheme.
 These totalled 22,479 of whom 7,673 were cavalry, 10,298 infantry and 2,723 transport corps.
-Smaller numbers served as artillery, sappers and signals personnel, while Camel Corps troopers, mainly recruited in Bikanir, numbered 637.
+Smaller numbers served as artillery, sappers and signals personnel, while Camel Corps troopers, mainly recruited in Bikaner, numbered 637.
 During the First World War 18,000 Imperial Service soldiers saw service in Mesopotamia, Egypt, Palestine and East Africa, including the Jammu and Kashmir State Forces.
 The Kashmir Rifles fought with distinction at the Battle of Tanga when other troops were routed by the defending German colonial forces.

 Sappers and transport units were sent to France.
 Contingents from the smaller states did not serve overseas but were employed, on internal security duties or training cavalry remounts, in India itself.
 In the emotional atmosphere prevailing at the beginning of the war many of the Indian rulers went beyond meeting the standing commitment to make Imperial Service Troops available for whatever purpose the Government of India decided.
 In September 1914 the Viceroy Lord Hardinge reported that 700 Indian princes had offered their services in various forms from the sending of troops to the provision of hospital ships or financial assistance.

 Imperial Service Cavalry Brigade

-From 1914 to 1916, as part of the Egyptian Expeditionary Force commanded by General Maxwell, the Imperial Service Cavalry Brigade with the 10th and 11th Indian Divisions, the Bikanir Camel Corps and three batteries of Indian Mountain Artillery, took part in the Defence of the Suez Canal Campaign at the beginning of the Sinai and Palestine Campaign.
+From 1914 to 1916, as part of the Egyptian Expeditionary Force commanded by General Maxwell, the Imperial Service Cavalry Brigade with the 10th and 11th Indian Divisions, the Bikaner Camel Corps and three batteries of Indian Mountain Artillery, took part in the Defence of the Suez Canal Campaign at the beginning of the Sinai and Palestine campaign.

 The Imperial Service Cavalry Brigade, made up of the Jodhpore Imperial Service Lancers, the Mysore Imperial Service Lancers and the 1st Hyderabad Imperial Service Lancers, continued to serve in the Egyptian Expeditionary Force during 1917.
 In 1918 these regiments formed the 15th (Imperial Service) Cavalry Brigade, commanded by Brigadier General Cyril Rodney Harbord, in the 5th Cavalry Division commanded by Major General H. J. Macandrew.
 They took part in the cavalry phase of the Battle of Megiddo and were still fighting when the war ended near Aleppo after advancing from Damascus.

 Between the wars

 In 1920 the Imperial Service Troops system was reviewed and revised.
-The renamed Indian States Forces were divided into Field Service Units: organized, trained and armed to Indian Army standard, and General Service Units available as a reserve.
+The renamed Indian States Forces were divided into Field Service Units: organized, trained and armed to regular Indian Army standards, and General Service Units kept available as a reserve.
 The GSU would be upgraded as needed.
 A third category consisting of militia could be mobilized for internal security duties but were armed and equipped to a lower standard.
 On paper the Indian States Forces comprised approximately 50,000 men drawn from forty-nine states.
 Economic and other considerations slowed progress in introducing the new scheme, which was not fully implemented until 1939.